Shirley Povich: Honors

 Among his prestigious honors: the National Headliners 1964 Grantland Rice Award for sports writing, the Red Smith Award in 1983, and election to the National Sportswriters Hall of Fame in 1984.
-In 1975, he was a recipient of the J. G. Taylor Spink Award from the Baseball Writers' Association of America (BBWAA), the Baseball Hall of Fame honor for sportswriters.
+In 1975, he was a recipient of the J. G. Taylor Spink Award from the Baseball Writers' Association of America (BBWAA).
 He was president of the BBWAA in 1955.

 Povich's first name accounted for his listing in Who's Who of American Women in 1958.
 He recalled in his autobiography that "Shirley" was a common name for boys where he came from, but many who read his column thought Povich was a woman; in jest, Walter Cronkite even proposed marriage to "her."

 Shirley Povich Field, located in Bethesda, Maryland, is the home of the Bethesda Big Train (a team in the Cal Ripken Summer Collegiate Baseball league) and of the Georgetown University baseball team.
+A bronze statue of Povich with baseball pitcher Walter Johnson was unveiled at Povich Field in 2021.

 The Philip Merrill College of Journalism at the University of Maryland on November 2, 2011, announced the creation of the Shirley Povich Center for Sports Journalism, to expand its highly popular sports news program into a national leader in sports journalism education.
 "Most important, the center will serve as a launching pad for students to learn, actively participate in and develop the journalistic skills they need to meet the challenges facing them as the next generation of sports journalists", said George Solomon, the former Washington Post Assistant Managing Editor for Sports who would become the Center's director.
 The center was made possible by a $1 million challenge gift from Povich's children.

-The University of Maryland maintains the collections of Mr. Povich, including memorabilia, the documentary "Mornings with Shirley Povich", personal papers and work from his career at The Washington Post.
+The University of Maryland maintains the collections of Povich, including memorabilia, the documentary "Mornings with Shirley Povich", personal papers and work from his career at The Washington Post.

-The press box at Washington, D.C.’s Nationals Park is named in honor of Povich, cited as a longtime friend of former Washington Nationals Principal Owner Theodore N. Lerner by the team.
+The press box at Washington, D.C.'s Nationals Park is named in honor of Povich, cited as a longtime friend of former Washington Nationals Principal Owner Theodore N. Lerner by the team.

-Family
+Personal life

 He was the father of attorney David Povich, American television personality Maury Povich, and editor Lynn Povich.
 He was fond of giving Louisville Slugger baseball bats as birthday presents to his friends' children.

-Povich died of a heart attack on June 4, 1998, at age 92, a month before his birthday.
+Povich died of a heart attack on June 4, 1998, at age 92.
 A column he had already written appeared in The Washington Post the next day.
 His wife, the former Ethyl Friedman, died in April 2004.

+He is buried in Elesavetgrad Cemetery in Washington, D.C.